abravalheri/ini2toml/README.rst

 .. warning:: This project is under development and currently under the "design stage", which means that the contents of this document should be taken simply as a wish-list_, and as a project description.
+   Bugs are likely to be found (specially regarding the underlying style preserving TOML libraries).

 Description